intel-analytics/ipex-llm/docs/mddocs/Quickstart/fastchat_quickstart.md

 #### IPEX-LLM vLLM worker

-We also provide the `vllm_worker` which uses the [vLLM](https://github.com/intel-analytics/ipex-llm/tree/main/python/llm/example/CPU/vLLM-Serving) engine for better hardware utilization.
+We also provide the `vllm_worker` which uses the vLLM engine (on [CPU](../../../python/llm/example/CPU/vLLM-Serving) / [GPU](../../../python/llm/example/GPU/vLLM-Serving)) for better hardware utilization.

 To run using the `vLLM_worker`, we don't need to change model name, just simply uses the following command:

 ```bash
 # On CPU